1. Organizer/Persons in Charge/Competitions and Disciplines

 15. Helmets / Protective Clothing

-• It is mandatory for everybody to wear a helmet.
-The helmet has to carry the seal of an acknowledged testing institute (e.g. German DIN standard 33954, SNEL standard, ANSI standard or similar).
+- It is mandatory for everybody to wear a helmet.
+The helmet has to carry the seal of an acknowledged testing institute (e.g. DIN EN 1078 (CE), SNEL standard, ANSI standard or similar).

 16. Starting Numbers

 All participants receive seat post- and helmet numbers.
-For the mountain bike marathon there are additional handlebar numbers.
 Detailed information is provided by videos and the information sheet of our timekeeper.
 Participants without a start number must expect to be taken out of the race, or at least be fined.

 17. Registration Confirmation

-When registering online there will be no other confirmation than the one created by the system (printing window and e-mail).
-When registering with a form the confirmation will be carried out after the processing by the system.
-An e-mail address is a prerequisite for this.
+When registering online there will be no other confirmation than the one created by the system.

 18. Withdrawal, No-Show, Rebooking/Substitute Participant, Return Debit Note